Abion / Blog / Protecting Intellectual Property at Major Sporting Events: A Comprehensive Guide

 1. Pre-Event IP Protection Strategies

-Long before the first whistle blows, major event organisers seek extensive registrations of their IP (e.g., trademarks, figurative marks, design rights, and more) to protect the integrity and exclusivity of their competitions and commercial programmes.
+Long before the first whistle blows, major event organisers seek extensive registrations of their IP (e.g., trade marks, figurative marks, design rights, and more) to protect the integrity and exclusivity of their competitions and commercial programmes.
 For example, UEFA secured rights for logos, emblems, mascots, and city pictograms for EURO 2024 back in 2012!
 Early IP registration is essential and serves several key purposes:

 • Preventing Pre-Emptive Registrations: This stops third parties from claiming IP rights to crucial elements like logos and slogans.